vorakl/vorakl.github.io/src/content/articles/base94.rst

 What's the point?
 =================

 The point is the following.
 What if a channel is able to transmit only just a few different symbols, like 9 or 17.
-That is, we have a file represented by 256 symbols alphabet (a normal 8-bit byte), we are not limited by computational power or memory constraints of both sides, but we are able to send only 7 different symbols instead of 256?
-Base64/32/16 are not suitable here.
+That is, we have a file represented by 256 symbols alphabet (a normal 8-bit byte), we are not limited by computational power or memory constraints on both sides, but we are able to send only 7 different symbols instead of 256?
+Base64/32/16 are not a solution here.
 Then, Base7 is the only possible output format.

 |